 “Celeste” places you in the shoes, or climbing boots, of a young woman named Madeline as she attempts to scale the fabled Celeste Mountain.
 Throughout her trek, she confronts both her mental health issues and the mountain’s many trials.

-As expected from a game centered around climbing, the main genre is platforming, in which characters jump between suspended platforms.
+As expected from a game centered around climbing, the main genre is platforming, in which characters traverse a level by leaping between walls, natural terrain and other structures without falling or being knocked off the stage.
 Although the game itself can be quite difficult, if you desire a true challenge and are already a fan of the genre, “Celeste” might be right up your alley.

 As you work your way up the mountain using jumping, climbing and dashing abilities, various mechanisms and traps appear to assist you or throw a wrench in your plans.
 Should you fall prey to one of these traps (and you will), Madeline will be sent back to the beginning of the stage.